canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   - identify threats of fraud (fraud vectors) which exist and the controls to prototype to address them **(Digital Service Standard (UK))**

+  - identify secure and private methods of generating or processing data within or between datastores, the solution and users **(Digital Service Standard (AU))**

+  - identify appropriate authentication methods that are as seamless as possible to the user **(Digital Service Standard (AU))**

+  - understand to what degree the solution has to comply with the Information Security Manual and Protective Security Policy Framework, and internal agency security policies, and create a plan on how to achieve this **(Digital Service Standard (AU))**

+  - conduct a privacy impact assessment **(Digital Service Standard (AU))**

+  - conduct a threat and risk assessment, and an Information Security Registered Assessors Program Assessment (IRAP) if appropriate **(Digital Service Standard (AU))**

+  - identify potential threats to your service, including potential pathways for insider threats and hackers, and demonstrate an understanding of how to mitigate the identified threats. **(Digital Service Standard (AU))**

+  - map the systems, data and responsible agencies **(Digital Service Standard (AU))**

+  - understand what user data might be needed or collected by the service **(Digital Service Standard (AU))**

+  - understand what existing statistical datasets may be relevant to your service and the Australian Government principles on data integration **(Digital Service Standard (AU))**

+  - understand which data you collect is (and isn’t) personal information and how it might be stored, accessed and disseminated **(Digital Service Standard (AU))**

+  - involve relevant security professionals throughout the Alpha stage **(Digital Service Standard (AU))**

+  - understand the service requirements relating to **(Digital Service Standard (AU))**
+    - legal constraints
+    - records management
+    - privacy, including the Privacy Act and Australian Privacy Principles
+    - copyright and open licensing, including the principles on open public sector information, Australian Government intellectual property rules and Australia’s commitment to the Open Government Partnership
+    - the Freedom of Information Act
+    - the Spam Act
+    - state and territory government policies, if relevant.

 - Beta stage

   - determine your team's approach to security and risk management **(Digital Service Standard (UK))**